The Future of Work 2021: Global Hiring Outlook

 Moving forward in 2021

 Ultimately, the Future of Work showed that the outlook for hiring is healthy, though there is work to do among recruiters and candidates to strengthen and improve the state of hiring in 2021 (especially when it comes to the skills gap and how transferable skills are demonstrated).
 All people in the world of work can look forward to a year of increased opportunities, a continuing reliance on virtual work, and more flexibility when it comes to where and how employees work.
-To stay up-to-date on the latest hiring trends and Monster’s proprietary data, as well as connect with Monster’s experts who can help you address hiring challenges in 2021, sign up for Monster Hiring Solutions.
+Want to dig deeper into Monster’s data?
+Download Monster’s Future of Work Report.